ShanmukhaManoj11/CarND_Term1/P5_VehicleDetectionAndTracking/writeup.md

 **Vehicle Detection Project**

+#### Files included

+1. writeup.md - discussion about the project implementation
+2. utils.py - python code with all the functions required for the project
+3. project5.ipynb - ipython notebook for the step-by-step implementation
+4. sample.ipynb - ipython notebook generating images for illustration
+5. test_videos_output/ - folder containing output video
+6. output_images/ - folder containing output images

 The goals / steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier